HoloLabInc/MixedRealityToolkit-Unity/Documentation.ja/CameraSystem/WindowsMixedRealityCameraSettings.md

 ### HoloLens 2 reprojection method

 Sets the initial method for HoloLens 2 reprojection.
 The default recommendation is to use depth reprojection, as all parts of the scene will be independently stabilized based on their distance from the user.
-If holograms still appear unstable, try ensuring all objects are properly submitted their depth to the depth buffer.
+If holograms still appear unstable, try ensuring all objects have properly submitted their depth to the depth buffer.
 This is sometimes a shader setting.
 If depth appears to be properly submitted and instability is still present, try autoplanar stabilization, which uses the depth buffer to calculate a stabilization plane.
 If an app is unable to submit enough depth data for either of those options to be usable, planar reprojection is provided as a fallback.
 This method will be based on an app's provided focus point data via [SetFocusPointForFrame](https://docs.unity3d.com/ScriptReference/XR.WSA.HolographicSettings.SetFocusPointForFrame.html).

 To update the reprojection method at runtime, access the `WindowsMixedRealityReprojectionUpdater` like so: